Alvaneu

-Alvaneu (Romansh: Alvagni) is a former municipality in the district of Albula in the canton of Graubünden in Switzerland.
+Alvaneu (Romansh: Alvagni) is a village and former municipality in the district of Albula in the canton of Graubünden in Switzerland.
 On 1 January 2015 the former municipalities of Alvaschein, Mon, Stierva, Tiefencastel, Alvaneu, Brienz/Brinzauls and Surava merged to form the new municipality of Albula/Alvra.

 On 20 March 2007 Peter Martin Wettler, a media expert and resident of Zurich was appointed Prince of Belfort by the village's authorities.

 History

 Alvaneu is first mentioned in 1244 as Aluenude.
 In 1530 it was mentioned as Allweneü.

 Geography

 Before the merger, Alvaneu had a total area of 35.7 km2.
 Of this area, 27% is used for agricultural purposes, while 32.8% is forested.
 Of the rest of the land, 2% is settled (buildings or roads) and the remainder (38.2%) is non-productive (rivers, glaciers or mountains).

 The former municipality is located in the Belfort sub-district of the Albula district.
 It is located on a terrace above the Albula river.
 It consists of the village of Alvaneu (Alvaneu-Dorf) and Alvaneu-Bad on the valley floor.
-The municipality also includes the settlement of Aclas d'Alvagni as well as the alpine settlements of Creusch and Ramoz.
+The municipality also included the settlement of Aclas d'Alvagni as well as the alpine settlements of Creusch and Ramoz.